Palexer/break-timer/README.md

-# Break Timer
+# BreakTimer

 ## About this application

-Break Timer is a little application, that regularly notifies you to take a break.
+BreakTimer is a little application, that regularly notifies you to take a break.

 ## Dependencies